cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/basic/openstack_basics.md

 ## Step 3: Upload the default plugins

 Plugins are Cloudify's extendable interfaces to services, cloud providers, and automation tools.
-Connecting to Openstack requires the Openstack plugin.
-One may upload just specific plugins or for simplicity upload the plugin bundle containing all the basic pre-canned plugins.
+Connecting to OpenStack requires the OpenStack plugin.One may upload just specific plugins or for simplicity upload the plugin bundle containing all the basic pre-packaged plugins.

-Upload the default plugins (this takes a few minutes)
+Upload the default plugins (this may take a few minutes depending on your internet speed)
 ```bash
 docker exec -it cfy_manager_local sh -c "cfy plugins bundle-upload"
 ```

 **Tip**: Read more about Cloudify [plugins]({{< relref "/working_with/official_plugins/_index.md" >}}) and [writing your own plugins]({{< relref "/developer/writing_plugins/_index.md" >}}).

-## Step 4: Upload, deploy, and install the blueprint
+## Step 4: Upload, deploy and install the blueprint

-A Cloudify blueprint is a general purpose model for describing systems, services, or any orchestrated object topology.
-Blueprints are represented as descriptive code (yaml files) and typically stored and managed as part of the source repository.
-The Openstack infrastructure blueprint is available [here](https://github.com/cloudify-community/blueprint-examples/blob/master/virtual-machine/openstack.yaml).
+A Cloudify blueprint is a general purpose model for describing systems, services or any orchestrated object topology.
+Blueprints are represented as descriptive code (yaml based files) and typically stored and managed as part of the source repository.
+The OpenStack infrastructure blueprint is available [here](https://github.com/cloudify-community/blueprint-examples/blob/master/virtual-machine/openstack.yaml).

 Uploading a blueprint to Cloudify can be done by direct upload or by providing the link in the code repository.
-The flow is (1) upload the blueprint (2) deploy the blueprint - this generates a model in the Cloudify DB (3) Run the install workflow to apply the model to the infrastructure.
+The flow to do that is :

+ * (1) upload the blueprint
+ * (2) create a deployment from that uploaded blueprint - this generates a model in Cloudify DB
+ * (3) run the install workflow for that created deployment to apply the model to the infrastructure.

 In order to perform this flow as a single unit we will use the **install command**.